Product Description

 Frequently Asked Questions

-A: The -A suffix on CT 971760-A indicates this is an assembly version that includes the polyurethane wheel bonded to a precision bearing and axle interface.
-This is a complete load wheel assembly ready for your equipment, as opposed to a bare wheel.
-The assembly configuration ensures the bearing is properly seated and the wheel is balanced before it reaches you.
+A: The -A suffix indicates this is an assembly version that includes the polyurethane wheel bonded to a precision bearing and axle interface.
+This is a complete load wheel assembly ready for your equipment, as opposed to a bare wheel component.
+The assembly configuration ensures the bearing is properly seated and the wheel is balanced before shipment.

-A: The CT 971760-A uses precision-sealed ball bearings with a chrome steel (bearing grade) outer race.
-Chrome steel is corrosion-resistant and maintains rigidity under the dynamic loads of electric pallet jacks.
+A: The wheel uses precision-sealed ball bearings with a chrome steel outer race.
+Chrome steel is corrosion-resistant and maintains rigidity under the dynamic loads of electric lift trucks.
 The sealed bearing design prevents dirt and moisture ingress, extending bearing service life in wet dock and outdoor environments.

 Q: Why is the precision-machined steel core significant?

-A: The precision-machined steel core ensures the wheel bore is concentric and has tight tolerances, which minimizes radial runout and wobble during operation.
+A: The precision-machined steel core ensures the wheel bore is concentric with tight tolerances, which minimizes radial runout and wobble during operation.
 Poor machining tolerance causes uneven polyurethane wear and premature bearing failure.
-The machined finish also provides a stable surface for the sealed bearing outer race to seat, reducing axial play and noise.
+The machined finish also provides a stable surface for the sealed bearing to seat properly, reducing axial play and noise.

-Q: How does the 95A Shore D hardness compare to other load wheels?
+Q: How does 95A Shore D hardness compare to other load wheels?

-A: The 95A Shore D polyurethane on the CT 971760-A is a mid-range hardness that balances load capacity with traction.
-Compared to 97A wheels, the 95A compound provides slightly better grip on wet or contaminated concrete, but may show faster tread glazing in continuous dry-floor operation.
-For electric pallet trucks working across varied floor conditions, the 95A hardness is a practical choice.
+A: The 95A Shore D polyurethane is a mid-range hardness that balances load capacity with traction.
+Compared to 97A wheels, the 95A compound provides slightly better grip on wet or contaminated concrete but may show faster tread glazing in continuous dry-floor operation.
+This hardness is ideal for equipment working across varied floor conditions.

-A: In typical heavy-duty electric lift truck environments, the CT 971760-A will deliver 2-4 years of service before the polyurethane tread becomes too glazed for safe operation.
+A: In typical heavy-duty electric lift truck environments, expect 2-4 years of service before the polyurethane tread becomes too glazed for safe operation.
 The sealed ball bearing typically lasts 3-5 years before noise or wobble appears.
 Lifespan varies based on load weight, floor conditions, and daily runtime hours.
 Monitor tread grip quarterly and replace when traction becomes unreliable.